mbxisbankai/tv-service-management-system/README.md

 # TV Service Management System

 A Python-based CLI application for managing TV service providers, customers, and their subscriptions.
-Built using SQLAlchemy and SQLite.
+Built using Python, SQLAlchemy and SQLite.

 ## Features